 If you're already a driver in a different state, and you're moving to Florida, send us a message with the following info:

 - Your new shipping address

-*If you were already required to upload all three of these documents when you became a driver, and they were all issued in Florida, you do not need to send them in again.
+*If you were already required to upload your vehicle insurance, and it was issued in the State of Florida, you do not need to send it in again.

 Moving from Florida to a different state?
 Find your new market here to see what steps you'll need to take.